CRASHSpace/tuesday/_sweep/quarterly_tasks.md

 * Login to your router and check what devices are connected.
 Are they all on your checklist of things to update?
   * Computers, phones, tablets, gaming systems, IoT devices, printers, random DIY projects, etc.
 * What's been too low priority to do every week?
 Do that now.
 * SSL Certificates for your sites.
 When do they expire?
+(You need to have one by [July of 2018](https://blog.chromium.org/2018/02/a-secure-web-is-here-to-stay.html))

 ## Back Ups,  Arichive